Misfired plates from Pickleherring Pottery with ‘Bird on the rock’ designs. Such plates are often found by mudlarks on the Thames foreshore.

 He was fascinated by how stepping on mud could expel air pockets several metres away, suggesting a living, breathing riverbed.
 This reminded him of the hydraulis, an ancient Greek pipe organ powered by pumping air and water.

-His 15-minute soundscape merges recordings of the river lapping at the shore, tramping feet, squelching mud and scraping trowels with synthesisers and effects.
+His 15-minute soundscape merged recordings of the river lapping at the shore, tramping feet, squelching mud and scraping trowels with synthesisers and effects.

 The moonlit Thames foreshore.

-You can hear hydraulis! while gazing at the moon, perhaps imagining yourself as a piece of clay pipe surfacing and submerging with the tide’s rhythm.
+The intended effect was for visitors to listen to hydraulis! while gazing at the moon, perhaps imagining themselves as a piece of clay pipe surfacing and submerging with the tide’s rhythm.

 Future: Kabir Hussain’s cycle of time

-For our final artwork, we peer into the future of mudlarking through Kabir Hussain's visionary lens.
+For our final artwork, we looked into the future of mudlarking through Kabir Hussain's visionary lens.
 While developing Secrets of the Thames, we wondered what tomorrow’s mudlarks might discover from our time.

 We turned to Kabir, an artist and master metal-caster, who makes works intended to last way into the distant future.